tomasgvivo/nbook/README.md

 # nbook
-### Beautiful notebook for javscript enthusiasts, data analists and more.
+### Beautiful notebook for javscript enthusiasts, data analysts and more.

 This project is under active development and it has no stable release yet.